mmbensalah/rails_engine/README.md

 * Rails version
     * 5.2.1

-Project Objective:
+###Project Objective:

 1. Write a rake task to import CSV data for tables for Merchant, Customer, Invoice, Item, InvoiceItem, Transaction
 2. Build out index and show API endpoints for the above tables
 3. Build out index/show API endpoints for the relationships between the tables i.e. “/api/v1/merchants/1/items will return all the items sold by merchant with id = 1
-	4. Utilize FastJSONAPI serializers to format the API outputs to the project specifications
+4. Utilize [Fast_JSONAPI](https://github.com/Netflix/fast_jsonapi) serializers to format the API outputs to the project specifications to comply with the JSON 1.0 spec.
 5. Create Active Record queries to find the data requested by the project spec

-Getting Started:
+###Getting Started:
 1. Clone down the project and run
   1. bundle
   2. rails db:{create,migrate}
   3. rake import_csv
   4. rake :update_invoice_total
 2. Now you can run rails s from the terminal to visit all of the endpoints outlined below!
 3. To run the test suite, simply execute ‘rspec’

 Endpoints: